Followb1ind1y/LeetCode/README.md

 ### Study:
 - **Arrays and Strings**: Understand how to manipulate arrays (e.g., resizing, iterating, filtering) and basic operations on strings (e.g., substring, concatenation, palindrome checking).
 - **Linked Lists**: Learn the structure of single and doubly linked lists, and common operations such as insertion, deletion, searching, and reversing.
-- **Stacks and Queues**: Understand the LIFO (Last In First Out) concept of stacks and the FIFO (First In First Out) concept of queues.
+- **Stacks, Queues, Deque and Deque**: Understand the LIFO (Last In First Out) concept of stacks and the FIFO (First In First Out) concept of queues.
 Study their applications in solving problems like system navigation or printer task scheduling.

 ### Notes:
 - **Arrays:**